Cheverny

 Cheverny ([ʃəvɛʁni]) is a commune in the French department of Loir-et-Cher, administrative region of Centre-Val de Loire.

 It lies in the Loire Valley, about 10 km southeast of Blois.

 Population

 Sights

-The commune is the site of the Château de Cheverny.
+The commune is the site of the Château de Cheverny, used by the Belgian comic book creator Hergé as a model for his fictional "Château de Moulinsart" (Marlinspike Hall in English) in the Adventures of Tintin books.